janmojzis/pok/forwarder.md

 ![forwarder external](img/forwarder-external-ip.jpg)

 ## server behind NAT, forwarder has only external IP, client also behind NAT, peer-peer connection

+This setup is similar to the previous case.
+Except that both the server and the client connect to the forwarder via NATed connections from local networks.
+So the forwarder knows the NATed IP:PORT of both the server and the client and in addition to forwarding client packets from the client to the server it also helps to exchange information about the NATed IP:PORT.
+The server's IP:PORT is forwarded to the client and the client's IP:PORT to the server.
+And both the client and the server stop sending packets to the forwarder and send them directly, thus creating a peer-to-peer connection.
+This technique is called hole-punching.

 ![forwarder peer peer](img/forwarder-peer-peer.jpg)